Select Page

 Throughout South Asia, prominent artists bring to light the socio-economic, political, and cultural characteristics of their countries through artistic and creative expression.
 Using mediums ranging from installation and film to painting and photography, the artists explore the region through the artistic lens, providing their audience with a deeper understanding of South Asia’s cultural context.

-Each year, the Mittal Institute’s Distinguished Artist Fellowship will continue to build on this artistic expression by bringing a senior artist from South Asia to Cambridge to enrich their future artistic work through the use of Harvard’s intellectual and creative resources.
+The Mittal Institute’s Distinguished Artist Fellowship builds on this artistic expression by bringing a senior artist from South Asia to Cambridge to enrich their future artistic work through the use of Harvard’s intellectual and creative resources.

 Through a variety of mediums and forms of expression, South Asia’s artists provide commentary on the important issues related to the region and offer their interpretations through the artistic lens.